abusesa/abusehelper/abusehelper/tools/README.md

 ### Example

-Thanks to the glorious UNIX piping facilities you can use pretty much every language to create the JSON events.
-For this example let's use Python.
+Thanks to the glorious UNIX piping facilities you can use pretty much every programming language to create the JSON events.
+Let's use Python for this example.

 Assume you have a short script called ```producer.py``` that produces JSON data: